 From career breakthroughs to professional milestones, explore how Lou Gehrig made an impact.

-Lou Gehrig, nicknamed "the Iron Horse," was a celebrated New York Yankees first baseman (1923-1939).
-Known for his hitting and exceptional durability, he achieved a .340 career batting average with 493 home runs and 1,995 RBIs.
-A seven-time All-Star, Triple Crown winner, and two-time AL MVP, Gehrig contributed to six World Series championships.
-He famously played in 2,130 consecutive games, a record that stood for 56 years.
-His career was tragically cut short by amyotrophic lateral sclerosis (ALS), now often called Lou Gehrig's disease.
+Lou Gehrig, nicknamed "the Iron Horse," was a legendary New York Yankees first baseman (1923-1939) known for his hitting and durability.
+He achieved a .340 batting average, 493 home runs, and 1,995 RBIs.
+A seven-time All-Star, Triple Crown winner, and two-time AL MVP, he contributed to six World Series championships.
+His consecutive games played record stood for 56 years.
+Tragically, his career ended prematurely due to amyotrophic lateral sclerosis (ALS), now known as Lou Gehrig's disease.
 He was elected to the Baseball Hall of Fame in 1939, and the Yankees retired his number 4, a first in MLB.

-On April 29, 1923, Lou Gehrig, then a student at Columbia University, signed with the New York Yankees.
+On April 29, 1923, Lou Gehrig, who was a student at Columbia University, signed with the New York Yankees.

-On June 15, 1923, Lou Gehrig made his major-league debut as a pinch hitter for the New York Yankees at age 19.
+On June 15, 1923, Lou Gehrig made his major-league debut as a pinch hitter, marking the beginning of his career with the New York Yankees.

-On August 17, 1933, Lou Gehrig played in his 1,308th consecutive game, breaking Everett Scott's record for the longest consecutive games-played streak.
+On August 17, 1933, Lou Gehrig played in his 1,308th consecutive game against the St. Louis Browns, surpassing Everett Scott's record for the longest consecutive games played streak.
+Scott was present as a guest of the Browns.

-On April 30, 1934, Lou Gehrig hit his 300th home run versus the Washington Senators.
+On April 30, 1934, Lou Gehrig hit his 300th home run versus the Washington Senators, becoming the second player to reach this milestone after Babe Ruth.
+He also won the AL Triple Crown in 1934.

 On September 27, 1938, Lou Gehrig hit his last home run.